Baddie (song): Commercial performance

 "Baddie" debuted at number 80 on South Korea's Circle Digital Chart in the chart issue dated October 8–14, 2023.
-The song ascended to number one in the chart issue dated October 29 – November 4, 2023.
+The single ascended to number one in the chart issue dated October 29 – November 4, 2023 and became Ive's fourth song to achieve a perfect all-kill (PAK) on Korean music charts.
 In Japan, the song debuted at number 21 on the Billboard Japan Hot 100 in the chart issue dated October 25, 2023.
 On the Oricon Combined Singles, the song debuted at number 22 in the chart issue dated October 30, 2023.

 In Singapore, "Baddie" debuted at number ten on the RIAS Top Streaming Chart, and number five on the RIAS Top Regional Chart in the chart issue dated October 13–19, 2023.
 In Hong Kong, the song debuted at number nine on the Billboard Hong Kong Songs in the chart issue dated October 28, 2023.
 In Taiwan, the song debuted at number five on the Billboard Taiwan Songs in the chart issue dated October 28, 2023.
 In New Zealand, the song debuted at number 16 on the RMNZ Hot Singles in the chart issue dated October 23, 2023.
 Globally, the song debuted at number 85 on the Billboard Global 200 in the chart issue dated October 28, 2023, ascending to number 66 in the following week.
 It also debuted at number 45 on the Billboard Global Excl.
 U.S. in the chart issue dated October 28, 2023, ascending to number 34 in the following week.